January 17, May 18, September 17

 Accordingly in every instance, all are to follow the teaching of the rule, and no one shall rashly deviate from it.
-In the monastery, monastics are not to follow their own heart’s desire, nor shall they presume to contend with the prioress or abbot defiantly, or outside the monastery.
-Should any presume to do so, let them be subject to the discipline of the rule.
-Moreover, the prioress or abbot must themselves reverence God and keep the rule in everything they do; they can be sure beyond doubt that they will have to give an account of all their judgements to God, the most just of judges.
+In the monastery, no one is to follow their own heart’s desire, nor shall anyone presume to contend with the abbot defiantly, or outside the monastery.
+Should anyone presume to do so, let them be subjected to the discipline of the rule.
+Moreover, abbot must themselves fear God and keep the rule in everything they do; they can be sure beyond any doubt that they will have to give an account of all their judgements to God, the most just of judges.

-If less important business of the monastery is to be transacted, the prioress and abbot shall take counsel with the elders only, as it is written: ‘Do everything with counsel and you will not be sorry afterward’ (Sir 32:24).
+If less important business of the monastery is to be transacted, the abbot shall take counsel with the seniors only, as it is written: ‘Do everything with counsel and you will not be sorry afterward’ (Sir 32:24).

 The heart can also be experienced as a murky place of mixed motivation and shadow.
 The divine-human spiritual reality at the heart of us can get covered and be lost.
 The ebb and flow of emotions, of feeling, of thoughts, memories, and imagination – all of this can be a challenge as we attempt discernment and decision.
 Who are we following?
 Fear, love?
 Are we aware enough of what is in us, shaping our decisions?

 Here, Benedict asks that we follow not the desire of our own heart, that is, not to decide in isolation, away from this process of community decision making.
 The community process can be a check, a balance to our own heart’s murkiness.
 What we learn about ourselves as we engage the communal decision process can teach us humility.
 Sometimes we are not the experts of our own lives.